 “Aye.”
 Nyanti nods.
-“My magic has been heavily taxed.
-I might be able to break a few more rushes.
-But the rise of the moon will dim our chances.”
+“I may be able to break a couple more rushes, but the rise of the moon will dim our chances.”

 “Time to move,” Ren declares.
 “Eyes open, weapons close.”

-At this point, all we can do is see this through.
+All we can do is see this through.